 The airline also announced that it is also considering installing a brand new Business Class product on its Boeing 777 aircraft, with customized seats in a 1-2-1 layout.

-Recently, Lufthansa told the FT.com that its premium economy was 6 per cent more profitable than business class and 33 per cent more profitable than economy.
+Recently, Lufthansa told the FT.com that its premium economy (below) was 6 per cent more profitable than business class and 33 per cent more profitable than economy.

 According to a 2015 study The rationale for implementing a premium economy class in the long-haul markets by Cindy Hugon-Duprat and John O’Connell (Hugon-Durat et al.), leisure travellers are willing to pay between 30 and 50 per cent higher fares for premium economy.